Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Unity/README.md

 ```java
  Kidoz.loadRewardedAd(false); // Set the flag isAutoShow to true if you want to automatically show ad when loaded.
   ```
-Invoke the Following method to show the ad after onRewardedLoaded callback is fired.
+Invoke the Following method to show the ad after onRewardedLoaded callback is invoked.
 ```java
 Kidoz.showRewarded();
 ```